Homomorphism reconfiguration via homotopy: Calculations in the fundamental groupoid

+Denote by $\pi(H,\alpha(q))$ the subset of $\pi(H)$ given by closed walks from $\alpha(q)$ to $\alpha(q)$.
+It is easy to check that $\pi(H,\alpha(q))$ is a group (under $\cdot$); moreover, it is the free group generated by the fundamental cycles of $H$ as described in Fact~\ref{fact:fundCycle} (see for example Lemma 1.1., 1.2. in \cite{kwak2007graphs}).
+Finding an element $Q\cdot W$ satisfying the above equations in $\pi(H,\alpha(q))$ is therefore the Simultaneous Conjugacy Search Problem in a free group, for which a linear time algorithm is described in Theorem 6.5. of~\cite{MyasnikovU08}.
+The size of the input to this algorithm can be bounded by the number of equations $|E(G)\setminus E(T)|$ times the length of $\red{\alpha(C_e)}$ and $W \cdot \red{\beta(C_e)} \cdot W^{-1}$ in each equation, which is $\Oh(|V(G)|)$.
+Additionally, we need to compute a spanning tree of $H$ and give the edges outside of it, in $\Oh(|E(H)|)$ time, to present $\pi(H,\alpha(q))$ as a free group. \end{proof}

 To describe all valid walks we will need the following.
-For a non-zero closed reduced walk $C\in \pi(H)$ (not necessarily cyclically reduced) we define the \emph{primitive root} of $C$ as the unique $R\in \pi(H)$ such that $C=R^n$ for some $n\in\mathbb{N}$ such that $n$ is maximized.
-It is a routine exercise to check this is well defined, can be computed in linear time, and that the following holds (see e.g. Lemma 2.1. of \cite{madlener1980string} and Lemma I.2.4. of \cite{myasnikov2004}):
+For a non-empty closed walk $C\in \pi(H)$ we define the \emph{primitive root} of $C$ as the unique $R\in \pi(H)$ such that $C=R^n$ for some $n\in\mathbb{N}$ such that $n$ is maximized.
+Note that if $R$ is a primitive root, then the primitive root of $W \cdot R^n \cdot W^{-1}$ is $W \cdot R \cdot W^{-1}$ (for $n\geq 1$ and $W \in \pi(H)$ such that $W \cdot R$ is defined), for example.
+It is a routine exercise to check the primitive root is well defined, can be computed in linear time, and that the following holds (see e.g. Lemma 2.1. of \cite{madlener1980string}):